AhmedHarees/100-days-of-code/log.md

 ### Day 21: April 13, 2021

+**Today's Progress**:  Started Intermediate Javascript section of the course.
+Learnt about Math.random, Math.floor functions and comparators and equality in JS.

+### Day 22: April 14, 2021

-**Today's Progress**:  Completed Introduction to Javascript ES6 section of the course.
-Learnt about JS functions and completed relevant challenges.
+**Today's Progress**:  Continuing Introduction to Javascript section of the course.
+Learnt about conditionals and arrays in JS.

-**Thoughts:** Introduction section of JS was really easy as I previously learnt Python and Java.

 <!--